fasttime/JScrewIt/Features.md

 _An alias for [`ANY_WINDOW`](#ANY_WINDOW)._
 <a name="SELF_OBJ"></a>
 ### `SELF_OBJ`
-Existence of the global object property self whose string representation starts with "\[object ".
+Existence of the global object self whose string representation starts with "\[object ".

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Edge and Android Browser.
 This feature is not available inside web workers in Safari 7.1+._
 <a name="UNDEFINED"></a>